xwu/xwu-swift-numerics/floating-point-part-3.md

 Under the hood, however, an integer literal is first used to create an internal 2048-bit value (of type `_MaxBuiltinIntegerType`) that is then converted to the intended type.
+Likewise, a float literal is first used to create an internal value of type `_MaxBuiltinFloatType` that is then converted to the intended type.

-This is entirely sufficient for ordinary use (except that signed zero cannot be supported) because integer values with more than 600 decimal digits can be represented in 2048 bits.
+This design is more or less sufficient for integer literals (except that signed zero cannot be supported) because integers with more than 600 decimal digits can be represented in 2048 bits.

-As of the time of writing, __float literals may be incorrectly rounded__ because the maximum supported floating-point type (aliased as `_MaxBuiltinFloatType`) is `Float80` if supported and `Double` otherwise.
+As of the time of writing, __float literals may be incorrectly rounded__ because `_MaxBuiltinFloatType` is a type alias for `Float80` if supported and `Double` otherwise.
 Consequently, float literals that cannot be represented exactly as a value of type `_MaxBuiltinFloatType` are subject to __double-rounding error__ just as though the value were created using a converting initializer.

 Hexadecimal float literals of no more than the maximum supported precision can be used to avoid this double-rounding error for binary floating-point types.